 You’re eligible to open a Monzo account if you’re over 16 years old, and a UK resident.
 Joint accounts are also available, and there are no monthly fees to pay for any Monzo account².

 At the moment, receiving an international payment isn’t as reliable as Monzo would like it to be just yet, but they’re working on it.
-In the meantime, they recommend that you use an online IBAN generator to get your IBAN - the internationally recognized account number used to send money overseas.
+In the meantime, they recommend that you use an online IBAN generator to get your IBAN number - the internationally recognized account number used to send money overseas.
+Use our IBAN calculator to generate the correct IBAN number that you need.

 You can give this IBAN to the sender, to process the payment.
 Monzo does say that the payment might take several days, or may not reach your account at all.
 The reason for it not being completely reliable is that Monzo is not yet connected to the SEPA or SWIFT network³.